Chat Control is back & we've got only a few weeks to stop the EU CSAM scanning plans.

 The leaked memo also reveals a dangerous development: Many countries within the EU Council that helped block Chat Control in 2024 are now wavering.

-The following countries are undecided or unclear: Belgium, Czech Republic, Estonia, Finland, Germany, Greece, Slovenia, Luxembourg, Romania, while the Swedish government leans in favour, it needs parliamentary approval.
+The following countries are undecided or unclear: Belgium, Germany, Greece, Italy, Latvia, Slovakia, Slovenia, and Sweden.
+While the Swedish government leans in favour of chat control, it needs parliamentary approval.

 This is - or used to be - the blocking minority.
 We need to make sure that these countries continue to oppose Chat Control to stop it from becoming law.